grycap/im-web/doc/source/web.rst

    Location of the IM service recipes D.B.
 To use that feature the IM recipes file must accesible to the web server The default value is `""`.

-.. confval:: ec3

-   Flag to activate the EC3 functionality, currently unavailable The default value is `False`.

-.. confval:: ec3_path

-   Path to the EC3 tool, currently unavailable
-   The default value is `/var/www/im/ec3`.

 Usage
 -----
 The web interface of the IM enables the user to manage all the aspects related with the